dawnarc/find_package_example/README.md

 ## Config Mode

-First, let's take a look at [CMakeLists.txt](config_mode/foo/CMakeLists.txt), it's a little complicated., but that's the minimum required configuration to run installation (`--install build`).
+First, let's take a look at [CMakeLists.txt](config_mode/foo/CMakeLists.txt), it's a little complicated, but that's the minimum required configuration to run installation (`--install build`).
+As a result you can add dependency in on line source:

+    find_package( FOO CONFIG REQUIRED )

 Steps: